Flutterwave/Node-v3/documentation/billPayments.md

 ##  Get products under an agency

-This describes  how to get all products under a government agency.
+This section describes how to get all products under a government agency.

 ```javascript